q3769/conseq4j/README.md

 public class MessageConsumer {
     private ConcurrentSequencer conseq = ConcurrentSequentialExecutors.newBuilder().ofSize(10).build();

-    public void onMessage(Message shoppingOrderEvent) {
+    public void onMessage(Message shoppingEvent) {
-        conseq.getSequentialExecutor(shoppingOrderEvent.getOrderId()).execute(() -> process(shoppingOrderEvent)); // You still got up to 10 threads working for you, but all events of the same shopping order (orderId) will be done by a single thread
+        conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent)); // You still got up to 10 threads working for you, but all shopping events of the same shopping cart will be done by a single thread
     }
     ...
 ```